ngjunsiang/laymansguide-src/season13/issue162/issue162.md

 ## What is a font?

 I’m going with [Source Sans](https://fonts.adobe.com/fonts/source-sans), an open-source **typeface** designed in-house by Adobe.
-Let’s open one up one of its **font**s[^2], Source Sans Pro Regular, in a font editor[^1] and see:
+Let’s open one up one of its **font**s[^1], Source Sans Pro Regular, in a font editor[^2] and see:

-[^1]: The one I use is called [Fontforge](https://fontforge.org), and it is open-source.

-[^2]: A font is a single style in a typeface family.
+[^1]: A font is a single style in a typeface family.
 The full family will usually have regular/bold/italic styles.
 More advanced typefaces may have small caps, display, and caption fonts.

+[^2]: The one I use is called [Fontforge](https://fontforge.org), and it is open-source.

 ![Fontforge with Source Sans Pro Regular open, showing glyphs](https://raw.githubusercontent.com/ngjunsiang/laymansguide/release/season13/issue162/issue162_01.png)
 <small>Source Sans Pro Regular, in Fontforge.</small>